rahulgupta015/market-screeners/README.md

 ## GitHub Actions

-A workflow runs the full screener daily (Mon–Fri at 9 PM EST) and commits the HTML snapshot to `data/out.html` in the repository.
-You can also trigger it manually from the Actions tab.
+A workflow runs the full screener daily (Mon–Fri at 9 PM EST) and commits the HTML report to `data/` in the repository, named by day of week (e.g.
+`data/screener_FRI.html`).
+At most 7 files accumulate — one per day — each
+overwritten in place on its next occurrence.
+You can also trigger the workflow manually from the Actions tab.

 ## Architecture